alacrity-ai/shipwright-survivors/README.md

 - [ ] Add 5 more weapons

 TODOS:
+  - [ ] Open Communications Label should not display while dialogue is active
+  - [x] Fix damage numbers not aggregating.
+After optimization, it seems like damage numbers are all rendering individually, without adding.
-  - [ ] Make JumpCast, and QuestLog button, both unlockable actions (right side of exp bar)
+  - [x] Make JumpCast, and QuestLog button, both unlockable actions (right side of exp bar)
   - [ ] Quests
-        - [ ] Quest tracker button
+        - [x] Quest tracker button
           - [ ] Button opens list of tracked quests
           - [ ] Tracked quests show steps completed.
           - [ ] When quest Step is incremented, show visually in the tracker with a little notification badge